Bedroom Makeover: Episode 7 – Adding rub on transfers

 Tip: Seal with a topcoat or clear wax

-I hope you enjoyed Episode 7 of the French Country Bedroom Makeover Series, the dresser makeover DIY before and after project, adding rub on transfers to the dresser and mirror.
+I hope you enjoyed the updated Episode 7 of the French Country Bedroom Makeover Series, adding rub on transfers to the furniture.

 Check out ALL Episodes in this French Country Bedroom Makeover Series:

 - Hardware makeover – Getting a good Gilding!